 A post about Moldova by European Commission president Ursula von der Leyen shows 184 comments on W Social’s landing page; in reality there were only 5 comments on ATproto (reference post via mu.social):

-These are only two recent examples, but most posts showcased on W Social’s landing page have completely fabricated metrics.
+These are only two recent examples, but most posts showcased on W Social’s landing page have fictional metrics that do not reflect reality.

 W Social’s misrepresentations are concerning and at odds with the fact that W has become a central network of communication for the European Commission, the European Parliament and the European Central Bank.
 European Commission president Ursula von der Leyen took time out from her G7 meetings to advertise the launch of W Social last week - causing a bit of an uproar.